haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 vehicleColor Car      { vcColor = color } = "A " <> color <> " car"
 ```

-It is also possible to use more than one field
+It is also possible to use more than one field:

 ```haskell
 -- What kind of flying vehicle is this?